Lugdunum3D/Lugdunum-Tools/generate-doc/doc/lugbench-api.md

 PUT    | `/api/v1/gpus`     | Add or edit a GPU if present in the database.

 :::info
-The details of the object to pass in the payload is available [here](https://github.com/Lugdunum3D/LugBench-API/blob/dev/v1/models/gpu/index.js "Mongoose Schema").
+The details of the object to pass in the payload is available [online on the API's repository](https://github.com/Lugdunum3D/LugBench-API/blob/dev/v1/models/gpu/index.js "Mongoose Schema").
 The object has to be formatted in json.
 :::

 ## Response codes